 Phase 3: Implement full integration with existing back-end.
 At this stage, your system will process and fulfill online orders as effortlessly as orders taken by phone or fax.

 But you may wonder why you should bother moving from phase 2 into phase 3.
 The arguments for building a fully integrated online catalog are too compelling to ignore:

 * Up-to-date access.
 By their very nature, traditional paper catalogs are quickly outdated-often by the time they reach customers’ mailboxes.
 But when your online catalog is connected to your company’s back-end, you can offer buyers real-time access to stock status and product offerings.

 * Improved service.
-When your Website is linked directly into your back-end, customers will be able to get the answers to stock status and delivery questions online, rather than having to spend time on hold, waiting to speak to a customer service representative.
+When your website is linked directly into your back-end, customers will be able to get the answers to stock status and delivery questions online, rather than having to spend time on hold, waiting to speak to a customer service representative.
 They can place their orders and check order status right from their computers, 24 hours a day, seven days a week.
-Without this capability, you could lose money on your Internet operation as customers repeatedly phone your call center to check up on their orders.
+Without this capability, you could lose money on your ecommerce operation as customers repeatedly phone your call center to check up on their orders.